dipsscor/API-Gateway-Kong/README.md

 # API Gateway Kong with UI (Konga)
 This project aims to showcase the various capabilities of Kong API Gateway and Konga (Additional UI for Kong).
+This project uses Postgres as DB for Kong and Kong configuration stores.

+There is a DB Less KONG configuration as well in next project.

 ## Kong
 Kong is a widely adopted, open source API Gateway, written in Lua.
 It runs on top of Nginx, leveraging the OpenResty framework and provides a simple RESTful API that can be used to provision your infrastructure in a dynamic way.